rajeshr6r/ml_as_a_service/README.md

 Using generic names for components .
 Equivalent vendor specific component can be deployed with Terraform

 a.
-Cloud Function for storing requests to do async inference
+Cloud Function for storing requests to do async inference <br>
 b.
-Queue for processing async inference requests
+Queue for processing async inference requests <br>
 c.
-Storage for processing results from async inferences
+Storage for processing results from async inferences <br>
 d.
-Container Registry
+Container Registry <br>
 e.
-Container Image hosting the ML Model
+Container Image hosting the ML Model <br>

 ### Terraform